| Updated Tuesday June 22, 2010 |

 Retro Bill

-can be seen every Saturday morning
+can be seen on the

-Celebrity Spokesperson Retro Bill stopped by the national headquarters of KidsPeace while on tour in Pennsylvania and donated sixty-five copies of his award-winning "DARE Safety Tips" DVD to be watched by 10,000 children in KidsPeace centers each year across the United States.
+Retro Bill stopped by the national headquarters of KidsPeace while on tour in Pennsylvania and donated sixty-five copies of his award-winning "DARE Safety Tips" DVD to be watched by 10,000 children in KidsPeace centers each year across the United States.

+Retro Bill makes an appearance in the Caribbean!
 The Carribean Island of St. Maarten was the first "live" appearance for RETRO BILL outside of the United States.
 The Award-Winning "DARE Safety Tips starring RETRO BILL" (dvd) is being shown to children in many languages by DARE Officers throughout the World, however this Special Appearance by RETRO BILL at the St. Maarten DARE DAY on December 1, 2007 (at the Belair Community Center) was the first time RETRO BILL's INTERNATIONAL FANS had the chance to see their Hero in person!
 The event was a BIG SUCCESS!

 SPECIAL THANKS to St. Maarten DARE, Sgt.
 Dientje

-Muller, |
+Muller,

 |

-By Jessica Selva |
+By Jessica Selva

 |